 Rare surgery to address congenital femoral deficiency turns ankle joint into functioning knee

-As the Los Angeles Police Department SWAT helicopter circled the Orthopaedic Institute for Children (OIC) with Santa Claus waving overhead, 10-year-old Efrain Ordoñez Jr. squeaked with excitement.
+As the Los Angeles Police Department SWAT helicopter circled the Orthopaedic Institute for Children (OIC) with Santa Claus waving from on board, 10-year-old Efrain Ordoñez Jr. squeaked with excitement.

 Nancy said Efrain had trouble falling asleep the night before the appointment because he was so excited.
 She herself was feeling emotional.

 “It’s been almost like a dream,” she said of the six-month journey since his surgery at UCLA Santa Monica Medical Center, in June, 2021.